Konrad-Konrad/homepage/README.md

 - table with hoover on table cells, caption and overflow-x: auto
 - hide advertising and toogle background buttons with javascript addEventListener("click") atribute

-`Webstie was tested with Facebook sharing debuger and HTML validator`
+`Website was tested with Facebook sharing debuger and HTML validator`

 Visit online: https://konrad-konrad.github.io/homepage/